Masvi/shopping-cart/README.md

 ### About
 This little project simulates a shopping cart.
 The state management with `Vuex`.
-The project is simple but contains some good practices from `Vuex` and `Vue`.

 It is just a example for study. 🛒: